BRC Website Home

 At the reorganisation which followed the take-over of Frazer and Chalmers by C. A. Parsons, V75 was declared redundant and offered for sale.
 A QRS member purchased the loco and after storage at Luton it arrived at Quainton in 17th April 1969.

-During 2011 the boiler was sent to Locomotive Maintenance Services on the Great Central Railway where a heavy overhaul was completed, including a new tube plate.
-The boiler has now been returned to Quainton and refitted to the locomotive.
+During 2011 the boiler was sent to Locomotive Maintenance Services on the Great Central Railway where a heavy overhaul was completed, including a new tube plate, some replacement barrel sections and new stays fitted.
+The boiler has now been returned to Quainton and refitted to the locomotive during February 2013.
+In May the tank, cab and chimney were returned to the locomotive.
+In November 2013 No. 2469 started its first steam trials since it left industrial operation in the 1960s.
 When restoration is complete it will be named Scott.

 |Builder :-||Bagnall||Date Built :-||1932||Works No. :-||2469|